 You can receive up to 80% of the value of your spouse's coverage.
 The minimum payout is \$20,000 and the maximum payout is \$200,000.
-For details, call the Oncor HR Service Center.
+For details, contact HR Advocacy at oncres1@oncor.com.

 The benefit payable to you upon your spouse's death is reduced by the amount of the accelerated benefit.